 The loss of Dota-Allstars.com was equivalent to StarCraft having the whole of the Team Liquid network deleted.
 Or LoL losing TeamSoloMid, MobaFire, and Curse in its early years.
 It was an entire gaming community that was essentially left with nowhere to call home.
 In many ways, the English-speaking Dota community never found a centralized place it could gather ever again.
 This definitely hurt the growth of the game moving forward.

 DotA Allstars still exists today as a Warcraft 3 mod, updated by Russian developer DracoL1ch, currently on patch 6.90a8.
 A small but dedicated fan base still plays the game.
-This is despite a considerable migration to its more recent successors of Heroes of Newerth, League of Legends, and Dota 2.
+This persists despite a considerable migration to its more recent successors of Heroes of Newerth, League of Legends, and Dota 2.
 This migration occurred after the death of the Dota-Allstars.com forums.

 If there’s one lesson to learn from the closure of the Dota-Allstars.com, it’s one of caution towards those who run the biggest communities of your games.
 Dota’s largest website was taken down by a single person who decided not to support the game anymore.
-They took a job with a different developer, and abandon everything that happened before.
+They took a job with a different developer, and abandoned everything that happened before.
 In the future, the very same thing could happen.
 The more that video game communities rely on official forums, subreddits, and social media platforms, the less control they have.
-It’s a cautionary tale but one we be remise to remembering.
+It’s a cautionary tale but one we would be remise to forget.